askehansen/udafboksen/README.md

    * `rake messages:sync` will sync new messages.
    * `rake messages:deliver` will deliver new messages by email and mark the message as delivered.

-3. Open Heroku Scheduler add add these tasks to run every hour: `bundle exec rake messages:sync ; bundle exec rake messages:deliver`
+3. Open Heroku Scheduler and add these tasks to run every hour: `bundle exec rake messages:sync ; bundle exec rake messages:deliver`